naraichu/Duo-Sensing/README.md

-# Duo-Tactile: Dynamic Tangible Interaction through Flexible Filament with Capacitive and Resistive Sensing
+# Duo-Tactile: Customisable Tactile Interaction Inputs with Sensings

+## Introduction
+This repository serves as the documentation for the final year dissertation project in Human-Computer Interaction at the University of Bath.
+Duo-Tactile introduces innovative methods for combining capacitive and resistive sensing into a flexible filament that can be fabricated using an FDM 3D printer equipped with a duo-extrusion print head.

+Swept-frequency capacitive sensing (SFCS) represents an advanced capacitive sensing technique supporting dynamic touch interactions across various body configurations, including fingers, palm, and fist.
+The Wheatstone bridge, on the other hand, is a reliable resistive sensing circuit facilitating tactile interactions such as squeezing, bending, and twisting.

 ## Overview
-This repository contains the code and documentation for implementing swept frequency capacitive sensing on conductive TPU (Thermoplastic Polyurethane) filament.
-Swept frequency capacitive sensing is a technique used to detect changes in capacitance across a range of frequencies, allowing for precise and dynamic touch or proximity sensing.
+This repository contains both the code and documentation necessary for implementing swept-frequency capacitive sensing on conductive TPU (Thermoplastic Polyurethane) filament.
+Swept-frequency capacitive sensing entails detecting changes in capacitance across a range of frequencies, enabling precise and dynamic touch or proximity sensing.

-## Introduction
-This project focuses on utilising swept frequency capacitive sensing (SFCS) on conductive TPU filament, enabling a variety of touch or proximity-based applications.
-The TPU filament is chosen for its flexible and elastic properties, making it suitable for applications where traditional rigid materials may not be ideal.